AlfredDaimari/kubernetes-energy/README.md

 - continuum framework: This is used to setup the VM cluster.
 Link: [continuum](https://github.com/atlarge-research/continuum)
 - scaphandre: This is used for energy consumption tracking in the cluster.
 Link: [scaphandre](https://github.com/hubblo-org/scaphandre)
 - ansible: Used to setup and run workloads.
 Link: [ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
-- docker: Used to build workload generator binary Link: [docker](https://docs.docker.com/desktop/setup/install/linux/ubuntu/)
+- docker: Used to build workload generator binary.
+Link: [docker](https://docs.docker.com/desktop/setup/install/linux/ubuntu/)

 ### Modified Benchmark Repos
 Certain changes had to be made to the original benchmark and scheduler repos, our modified benchmark and scheduler repos are given below: